RetroRabbit/RGO-Client/README.md

 Runs on [this](http:/localhost:4200) location

-To close use "ctrl+c", enter y
+To stop the run use "ctrl+c", enter y on the console running the project

 # Naming Conventions